jiawpipi1/aoop-group6-boomerang/README.md

 ```sh
 $ python server.py [--max-players MAX_PLAYERS] [--host HOST] [--port PORT]
 ```
-Wait till all the players join and then enter `start` to start the game server.
+Wait until all players join the server, then enter `start` to initiate the game server.

 ### Join a server
 ```sh